Note: Much of the information found in this toolbox talk can be found through this PDF created by NIOSH.

 There is a magnitude of possible hazards for those individuals operating skid steers as well as those who work around these machines.
 Some of the major and more common hazards to consider:

 - Struck-by hazards pose a serious threat for those working around skid steers.
-The operation of these machines often includes working in high traffic areas.
+The operation of these machines often includes working in high-traffic areas.
 Reversing is also a common necessity during work tasks.
-These factors paired with blind spots creates a huge risk for struck-by incidents to occur.
+These factors, paired with blind spots, create a huge risk for struck-by incidents to occur.

-- Tip overs or roll overs are another leading cause for fatalities of the operators of skid steers.
-In the same study referenced above, 6 of the 37 fatalities resulted from roll overs.
+- Tip-overs or rollovers are another leading cause of fatalities of the operators of skid steers.
+In the same study referenced above, 6 of the 37 fatalities resulted from rollovers.